crashwire-verbatim/repo/index.md

 For some unknown reason `pkg list-all` doesn't list what is available for installing from this repository via `pkg`.

 To see what is available, please view the `Packages` files.

+Please provide your input here regarding this arch-all repository for Termux.
+Did it work for you?
+Were you able to use it?

+The intended purpose of this Termux repository is for storage and retrieval of Termux *.deb files in the arch-all branch from http://termux.net 😀